scra88le/taxonomySca88le/_posts/2019-5-30-Orchidaceae.md

 * **[Bald Hill][bh link], Ashton Rowant** - Early Purple, Common Spotted, Twayblade and Greater Butterfly
 * **[Knocking Hoe][kh link], Pegsdon** - Burnt Tip
 * **[Totternhoe Knolls][tk link], Totternhoe** - Man, Common Twayblade and Common Spotted

+# Picos de Europa sites

+I also had a one week field trip to the Picos de Europa mountain range in northern Spain, and a number of sites to the south east in the xxx plains.
+The following sites were visited:

+* Liencres dunes
+* Bejes meadows
+* Cervera de Pisuergina
+* La Rasilla
+* Vanes
+* Lebena

 Today there are xxxx genera of orchid worldwide.
 The UK species are all within the Orchidoidaea and Epidendroideae subfamilies.
 The following two sections list all the orchid species I recorded within Oxfordshire, Buckinghamshire and Bedfordhsire during the summer of 2019.